 This method is great for busy people that don’t have time to make it to the gym after work or people who plain don’t like training with other people.

 By using online streaming services, even if you only have five people attend your class, you can still have another thirty people paying and taking part at home.
-In these uncertain times, you need to protect yourself financially any way you can, and people are far more used to using video services since the Covid 19 pandemic began.
+In these uncertain times, you need to protect yourself financially in any way you can, and people are far more used to using video services since the Covid 19 pandemic began.

-You can offer pay as you go or subscription services for your classes, whichever feels best.
+You can offer pay-as-you-go or subscription services for your classes, whichever feels best.